silviamaggi/smd-com/_posts/2021-05-31-learning-to-draw.md

   - design
   - personal
 description: "As much as wanted to, I couldn't sketch every day.
 I'd stare at the blank page, not knowing what to draw, and then give up.
 So I started a new journey."
+excerpt: "As much as wanted to, I couldn't sketch every day.
+I'd stare at the blank page, not knowing what to draw, and then give up.
+So I started a new journey."
 featured-image: feat-sam-rios-unsplash.jpg
 ---
+{% include pattern-figure-featured.html width="1200" height="500" caption='Photo by <a href="https://unsplash.com/@samr1os_official" target="_blank" rel="noopener">Sam Rios</a>' %}

 <p class="lead">In my latest <em>Design, Digested</em> post titled <a href="/design-digested/importance-of-sketching-in-ux/" title="Read the post on my website">The importance of sketching in UX and beyond</a>, I enthusiastically suggested sketching every day.
 As much as wanted to, I couldn’t follow my own advice: I’d stare at the blank page, not knowing <em>what</em> to draw, and then give up.</p>

 <!--more-->